silicon-org/silicon/README.md

 # Silicon

 An experimental hardware language and compiler.
+Requires xdsl 0.21.1 or higher.

 Rough roadmap: